unconed/uncolorblind/README.md

-# UncolorBlind
+# Un-Colorblind

-**UncolorBlind** is a web app that shows color in ways the color-blind can see more easily.
+**Un-Colorblind** is a web app that shows color in ways the color-blind can see more easily.

 It is based on an [animated, parameteric GLSL shader](./src/shader.glsl), which implements the a few different dithering strategies and has a bunch of adjustable sliders.